LIFETIME DEAL — LIMITED TIME

 What does scribbler mean?

-A scribbler is someone who writes or doodles habitually, often with a careless or amateur approach, as highlighted in sources like Merriam-Webster and Cambridge Dictionary.
+A scribbler is generally a person who writes or doodles habitually, often with a casual or careless feel (depending on context).

 Is squibbler a baseball term?